 - Kona Unit X

-The three categories that all mountain bikes fall into are rigid, hardtail and full-suspension.
+The three categories that all mountain bikes fall into three categories:

 Rigid mountain bike for bikepacking

-A rigid bike is the simplest of them all.
-As there is no suspension, it is ideal for smooth terrain like paved roads to smooth fire roads.
-It can also work on slightly bumpy terrain if equipped with wider tires and/or with lowered air pressure.
-These adjustments also provide you with more traction which can come in handy during wet weather or if you tackle any technical terrain.
+A rigid bike is the simplest of all.
+As there is no suspension, it is ideal for smooth terrain, from paved roads to fire roads.
+It can also work on slightly bumpy terrain if equipped with wider tires and/or lowered air pressure.
+These adjustments also provide more traction, which can come in handy during wet weather or if you tackle any technical terrain.

 Hardtail mountain bike for bikepacking

-A hardtail (front suspension) is great for terrain that is a mix of smooth to rough – think fire roads to bumpy singletrack.
-On the paved sections, you can usually lock out the suspension fork so it behaves like a rigid bike so all your pedaling power is focused on forward momentum.
+A hardtail (front suspension) is great for terrain that mixes smooth to rough – think fire roads to bumpy singletrack.
+You can lock out the suspension fork on the paved sections to behave like a rigid bike, and all your pedaling power is focused on forward momentum.
 Do note that if you go with a hardtail but want a cushier ride, you can always opt for wider tires with slightly lowered air pressure.

 Full-suspension mountain bike for bikepacking

-If you are planning a mainly offroad adventure that is sure to be rocky or technical, then you will be happier with a full-suspension mountain bike.
-It will smooth out all jarring terrain as it has suspension in both front and rear of the mountain bike.
-Many full-suspension mountain bikes come with “lockout buttons” to disengage the suspension.
-This can help save your energy when climbing and for any paved roads or smooth fire roads you may encounter.
+If you are planning a mainly offroad adventure that is sure to be rocky or technical, you will be happier with a full-suspension mountain bike.
+It will smooth out all jarring terrain as it has suspension in both the front and rear of the mountain bike.
+Many full-suspension mountain bikes have “lockout buttons” to disengage the suspension.
+This can help save energy when climbing and for any paved roads or smooth fire roads you may encounter.

 Look for these mountain bike bikepacking features